-- Low Quality, Smallest File Size: 32-64 kbps, mono, 44100 kHz
+- Low Quality (Smallest File Size): 32-64 kbps, mono, 44100 kHz

-- High Quality, Medium File Size: 128-192 kbps, stereo, 44100 kHz
+- High Quality (Medium File Size): 128-192 kbps, stereo, 44100 kHz

-- Excellent Quality, Larger File Size: 256-320 kbps, stereo, 44100 kHz
+- Excellent Quality (Larger File Size): 256-320 kbps, stereo, 44100 kHz

-With Dacast, you can also stream audio in multiple bitrates.
-Listeners will automatically be served with the best possible quality given their internet speed.
+With Dacast, you can also stream audio in multiple bitrates, which means that listeners will automatically be served with the best possible quality given their internet speed.
 This helps prevent problems with buffering and lag.
-In short, if you want to stream immersive, high-quality audio, Dacast is an excellent choice.
+In short, if you want to live stream immersive, high-quality audio, Dacast is an excellent choice.